MAIF/otoroshi/manual/src/main/paradox/topics/workflows.md

 * Building and testing reusable workflows
 * Adding your own functions/operators
 * Securing workflows with access rights and guards
-* Using workflows in conjunction with AI features

 You can even go as far as using workflows to implement AI agents, task runners, or content pipelines.